[Solved]: "Your Connection Is Not Private" Error

 Method 5.
 Check your Anti-Virus and/or Firewall activity

 If your antivirus program or firewall has SSL scanning or HTTPS protection option enabled, it can be an obstacle to the opening of the webpage.
-It happens this way: when the website uses SSL, https scanning antivirus programs or firewall are facing an error, which leads to the impossibility of opening a website.
+It happens this way: when the website uses SSL, https scanning antivirus programs or firewalls are facing an error, which leads to the impossibility of opening a website.

 Therefore, try to temporarily disable your antivirus and firewall and check if you can open the website.